pierre-24/ec-interface/DOCUMENTATION.md

 ### Install

-If you want to contribute, this is the usual deal: start by [forking](https://guides.github.com/activities/forking/), then clone your fork and use the following install procedure instead.
+If you want to contribute, this is the usual deal: start by [forking](https://guides.github.com/activities/forking/), then clone your fork and use the following install procedures instead.

 ```bash
 cd ec-interface